CouchCMS/Documentation/src/contents/miscellaneous/smart_embed.md

 *   list
 *   default

-For **folder-view** let us assume that we have two folders 'asian' and 'chinese' where 'chinese' is a child-folder of 'asian'.<br/>
+For **folder-view** let us assume that we have two folders 'asian' and 'chinese' where 'chinese' is a child-folder of 'asian'.
 While visting folder 'asian' of template 'movies.php', the sequence becomes -

 *   movies-folder\_ex-asian